pasqpasq/pycharty/README.md

 # pycharty
-PyCharty creates minimal and beautiful fully responsive charts with Python, for your presentations.
-You just have to give the data frame as input and size, everything else is done automatically by the module (font size, bar widths, spaces, etc).
+pycharty creates minimal, beautiful and fully responsive bar charts for your presentations with Python.
 ## Why use pychart?
+Just use your dataframe and pychart will figure the optimal bar widths and configuration based on your data.
 ## Examples
 Group | Type | Value
 ----- | ---- | ------
 A | Type 1 | 1